Performance testing of gas-tight portable RPC for muography applications: Experimental Setup

 \section{Experimental Setup}

-The experiments reported in this paper were conducted using a gas-tight, portable, glass-based Resistive Plate Chamber (RPC) specifically designed for muography applications, as detailed in~\cite{samalan2023small, gamage2022portable}.
+The experiments reported in this paper were conducted using a gas-tight, portable, glass-based RPC specifically designed for muography applications, as detailed in~\cite{samalan2023small, gamage2022portable}.
 The RPC comprises an aluminum chamber housing two graphite-coated glass plates measuring $20 \times 20~{\rm cm}^2$, positioned with a 1 mm gas gap between them.
 The detector operates with a commonly used RPC gas mixture consisting of 95.2$\%$ Freon, 0.3$\%$ SF6, and 4.5$\%$ isobutane.

 The readout board, constructed from PCB material, features 16 strips with a strip width of 0.9 cm and a pitch of 1.0 cm, yielding therefore an active surface of $16 \times 16~{\rm cm}^2$.
 Each strip on the readout board incorporates a $110~\Omega$ impedance resistor connected to the ground before linking to a flat cable that extends towards the DAQ system (described in Section~\ref{sec:daq}).
 Figure \ref{fig:Exp_setup} illustrates a schematic diagram of the experimental setup designed for conducting threshold and voltage scans.
 These scans are intended for both noise reduction and efficiency measurement.
 In this setup, the RPC is positioned between the two plastic scintillators, whose coincidence signal serves as both a trigger for the DAQ system and a reference for the efficiency measurement.
+The signals from the plastic scintillators undergo digitization through Constant Fraction Discriminator (CFD) before being fed into the DAQ.